 Every plant has a smell, and if you eat it, a flavour too.
 Due to the plant's terpenes, they secreted out of branches, leaves, and flowers.
 The plant's defence system, where the terpenes aim is to repel pests and attract insects that eat the pests it tries to resist, just in case.

 Clever huh?
 In a lemon tree, the predominant terpene is Limonene.
 That citrusy sweet yet the sour smell is very similar to the scents of certain strains of cannabis, such as Lemon Haze and Gelato.
 Lavender's primary terpene is Linalool, and in pine tree's the terpene is Pinene.
 These terpenes used in aromatherapy, so they already seem to have healing properties.

-Cannabis is known for its unique and pungent smell (thanks terpenes!), and this has a significant role to play in how marijuana affects the body and mind.
+Cannabis is known for its unique and pungent smell (thanks terpenes!), and this has a significant role to play in how plant affects the body and mind.
 Cannabinoids are very active in summary with terpenes.
 This complex gives the famous "Entourage effect" on the human's body.
-In the case of CBD isolate (isolated 98 - 99.99% pure CBD) for example, terpenes in the complex are absent.
+The good example of "Entourage effect" may be present on Full Spectrum CBD Oils.

 How is CBD Extracted From the Cannabis Plant?